Semi-local string comparison: algorithmic techniques and applications

-In this section, we show that distance multiplication of Monge and simple unit-Monge matrices can be performed much more efficiently than a naive implementation of the definitions, by exploiting the special properties of the matrices.
-For simplicity, we only consider square matrices, although some of the results generalise to rectangular ones.
+\mysection{Monge distance multiplication} In this section, we study algorithms for distance multiplication of Monge matrices.
+For simplicity, we only consider square matrices, although the results generalise to rectangular ones.

 We begin with matrix-vector distance multiplication.
-For generic, explicitly represented matrices, the fastest method for matrix-vector distance multiplication of size $n$ is by direct application of \defref{def-mvmult} in time $O(n^2)$.
-For implicit Monge matrices, the running time can be substantially reduced by an application of a classical row minima searching algorithm by Aggarwal et al.\ \cite{Aggarwal+:87} (see also \cite{Giancarlo:97}), often nicknamed the ``SMAWK algorithm''. \begin{lemma}[\cite{Aggarwal+:87}] Let $A$ be an $n \times n$ implicit totally monotone matrix, where each element can be queried in time $q$.
-The problem of finding the (say, leftmost) minimum element in every row of $A$ can be solved in time $O(qn)$. \end{lemma} \begin{proof} We give a sketch of the proof; for details, see \cite{Aggarwal+:87,Giancarlo:97}.
+For generic, explicitly presented matrices, the only reasonable method for matrix-vector distance multiplication of size $n$ is by direct application of \defref{def-mvmult} in time $O(n^2)$.

+For implicit Monge matrices (including the case where the matrix is stored in random-access memory, so that only subset of its elements may need to be queried, and the rest can be ignored), the running time can be substantially reduced.
+This is achieved by an application of a classical row minima searching algorithm by Aggarwal et al.\ \cite{Aggarwal+:87} (see also \cite{Giancarlo:97}), often nicknamed the ``SMAWK algorithm''. \begin{lemma}[\cite{Aggarwal+:87}] Let $A$ be an $n_1 \times n_2$ implicit totally monotone matrix, where each element can be queried in time $q$.
+The problem of finding the (say, leftmost) minimum element in every row of $A$ can be solved in time $O(qn)$, where $n = \max(n_1,n_2)$. \end{lemma} \begin{proof} We give a sketch of the proof; for details, see \cite{Aggarwal+:87,Giancarlo:97}.

-Let $A'$ be an implicit $\tHalf[n] \times n$ matrix, obtained by taking every other row of $A$.
-Clearly, at least $\tHalf[n]$ columns of $A'$ do not contain any of its leftmost row minima.
-The key idea of the algorithm is to eliminate such columns in an efficient process, based on the total monotonicity property.
+Without loss of generality, let $A$ be over $\bra{0:n \mid 0:n}$.
+Let $B$ be an implicit $\tHalf[n] \times n$ matrix over $\bigbra{0:\tHalf[n] \mid 0:n}$, obtained by taking every other row of $A$.
+Clearly, at most $\tHalf[n]$ columns of $B$ contain a leftmost row minimum.
+The key idea of the algorithm is to eliminate $\tHalf[n]$ of the remaining columns in an efficient process, based on the total monotonicity property.

-Let $A'$ be over $\bra{i_0:i_1 \mid j_0:j_1}$, $i_1-i_0 = \tHalf[n]$, $j_1-j_0 = n$.
-The column elimination procedure builds a ``staircase'' of matrix entries that belong to yet uneliminated columns, but are already known not to contain a leftmost row minimum.
-In every iteration, the ``staircase'' is either extended by one ``step'', or a whole column is eliminated from the matrix, reducing the ``staircase'' by one ``step''.
-The decision depends on the comparison of two elements $A(i,j)$, $A(i,j')$ at the tip of the ``staircase''.
-Following the comparison and possible column elimination, indices $i$, $j$, $j'$ are updated to point to the tip of the updated (extended or reduced) ``staircase''.
-The full elimination procedure is given in \tabref{t-elim}.
+We call a matrix element \emph{marked} (for elimination), if its column has not (yet) been eliminated, but the element is already known not to be a leftmost row minimum.
+A column gets eliminated when all its elements become marked.